 San Gabriel Mission Interior

-The mission is one of the best preserved in California, with many of its original features still intact, including a hammered copper baptismal font, a gift from King Carlos III of Spain in 1771, and six altar statues brought around the Horn of Africa in 1791.Continue to 6 of 11 below.
+San Gabriel Mission is one of the best preserved in California, with many of its original features still intact, including six altar statues brought around the Horn of Africa in 1791 and a hammered copper baptismal font, a gift from King Carlos III of Spain in 1771.

 San Gabriel Mission Aqueduct